Gambling related articles

 for one strange fact.
 John Gillespie, the head of

-of pushing up the odds on the eventual winner.
+the odds on the eventual winner.

 Had the whole thing been a double swindle?
 Don't